 Even if the property is characterized as separate, however, the community may have a right to reimbursement for funds or labor used to increase its value.
 Connell, 127 Wn.2d at 351.
 However, a court is permitted to offset the community’s right to reimbursement against any benefit the community received for the use and enjoyment of the separate asset.
 Id.
 It is possible that the reasonable rental value that the community received by living in the separate asset would offset the payments the community paid towards a mortgage, taxes and upkeep.
 That is what happened in Miracle v.
 Miracle, 101 Wn.
 2d 137, 139, 675 P.2d 1229 (1984).
 There, the trial court refused to grant the community an equitable lien on the house, concluding that “the reasonable rental value exceeded the payments that the community had made on the home, and therefore these payments constituted reasonable rental for the premises and the benefits which it afforded the community."
 The supreme court affirmed the trial court’s decision.
 Id.

 A common asset left by a decedent is a retirement account, such as a 401(k) or IRA.
-If the decedent designated the surviving partner as the beneficiary, the survivor will have the option of rolling the funds into an inherited plan or cashing it out.
+If the decedent designated the surviving partner as the beneficiary, the survivor should have little difficulty obtaining the funds.
+The company holding the funds should give the survivor the option of rolling the funds into an inherited plan or cashing the account out.